rRMSAnalyzer: package to analyze RiboMethSeq data

 Comparison table

-To perform automated multiple group comparison in the
+To perform an automated multiple group comparison using the

 report_diff_sites